Skip to content

 Presented by Mary L. Grow

-This workshop is intended for writers of fiction and memoir and will be pitched to anyone beyond the age of 14.
+This workshop is intended for writers of fiction and memoir.
 Readers who wish to understand the creative writing process may also be intrigued.

 Navigating Trauma in Writing